fredrrom/connections/README.md

 Also note that the environments cannot be registered as gym environments, as their state and action spaces do not inherit from `gym.spaces`.
 They are, however, designed to be used as backends for your own gym environments.
-An example of training an [RLlib](https://docs.ray.io/en/latest/rllib/index.html) PPO agent on a gym environment using the `ConnectionEnv` environment as a backend is given in OTHER REPO.
+An example of training an [RLlib](https://docs.ray.io/en/latest/rllib/index.html) PPO agent on a gym environment using the `ConnectionEnv` environment as a backend is given in [RNNAutoencoderCoP](https://github.com/fredrrom/RNNAutoencoderCoP).

+TPTP formatted files can be translated to the enivronments' accepted format using the prolog code in `comparisons/classical/leancop_trans_v22f`